 So I Can’t Call Delta and Have a Phone Agent Book a Companion Certificate Flight for Me?

 I’ve been told you can’t.
 Rene said it’s worked just fine.
+I’ve also spoken to a few Delta agents who are happy to help book Companion Certificate reservations.

 Given that Delta IT is, you know, Delta IT, you might not see all the available fare classes available for companion certificates.
 In other words, you may want to conduct your own search separately from the Credits and Certificates page, find a qualifying itinerary, and then call Delta to see if they can help book it.